 - In the bowl of a stand mixer fitted with paddle attachment, beat the butter for at medium speed for 2-3 minutes or until light and fluffy.
 Add the brown sugar and granulated sugar and beat for 1 more minute.
 Add the egg, egg yolk and vanilla and beat for 1 minute.
 Scrape down the sides and bottom of the bowl with a spatula if needed.

-- Bake for 22-25 minutes or until the cake is golden brown at the edges.
+- Bake for 22-24 minutes or until the cake is golden brown at the edges.
 Place the pan on a cooling rack.
 Cool for 5 minutes then run a thin knife or spatula along the edge of the pan to loosen.

 - Once the cookie cake has completely cooled, carefully invert the cake pan onto a plate, then gently flip the cookie right side up.

-- In the bowl of a stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy - about 2-3 minutes.
-Add the cocoa powder and powdered sugar and mix on low speed until just combined.
+- Add the cocoa powder and powdered sugar and mix on low speed until just combined.
 Add the milk and vanilla then beat at medium speed until frosting is smooth and creamy, 2-3 minutes.